 More than just foster care.
 Treatment Foster Care.

 Treatment Foster Care is for children who have complex emotional problems and challenging behaviors due to adverse childhood experiences and the resulting trauma.
-These children cannot be responsibly served in a traditional foster home and are better served in a home and family setting, with highly trained and supervised treatment families, as opposed to a facility.
+These children cannot be responsibly served in a traditional foster home and are better served in a home and family setting, with highly trained, nurturing, and supervised treatment families, as opposed to a facility.

 The Children’s Guild Treatment Foster Care program adheres to the Program Standards of the Foster Family-based Treatment Association (FFTA).